 The UNC Center for Maternal and Infant Health is proud to be the home of the Cefalo Bowes Young Researcher Award, established by Dr. and Mrs. Watson Bowes and Dr. and Mrs. Robert Cefalo in the year 2000.
 This award provides start-up resources to study issues associated with maternal and infant morbidity and mortality.
 Requests for proposals are issued in April/May each year.
-Residents and faculty in the UNC OB/GYN Department are eligible to apply.
+Junior faculty members, fellows, or residents in the UNC OB/GYN Department are eligible to apply.
 Grant awards generally range from $3,000-$5,000.

-This project has funded 28 researchers including Jenna Beckham, Jessica McPherson, Dawn Kopp, Sarah Dotters-Katz, Marcela Smid, Matt Zerden, Elizabeth Stringer, Samantha Wiegand, Neeta Vora, Elizabeth Geller-Robinson, Ursula Balthazar, Kacey Eichelberger, Elizabeth Dinkins Johnson, Rachel Peragallo Urrutia and Jennifer Hong.
+This project has funded many researchers including Laura Carlson, Nurain Fuseini, Jenna Beckham, Jessica McPherson, Matt Grace, Dawn Kopp, Sarah Dotters-Katz, Marcela Smid, Matt Zerden, Elizabeth Stringer, Samantha Wiegand, Neeta Vora, Elizabeth Geller-Robinson, Ursula Balthazar, Kacey Eichelberger, Elizabeth Dinkins Johnson, Rachel Peragallo Urrutia and Jennifer Hong.
 Projects have included clinical trials, health services research, technology assessment, and basic science.

 For example, studies have included studying the use of acupuncture to induce labor, a national survey on the use of progesterone to prevent recurring preterm birth, a utility assessment of maternal values of birth outcomes, obesity screening in early pregnancy and the effects of fetal heart rate, angle correction on middle cerebral artery velocities in normal fetuses, and validation of the use of Metformin during pregnancy in women who were utilizing an oral medication prior to pregnancy or those who are diagnosed with abnormal glucose tolerance in early pregnancy.

-They are due on Wednesday June 1, 2016 at 5pm.
-Proposals should be emailed to Katherine Bryant at firstname.lastname@example.org.
-Please include Cefalo/Bowes Application in the subject line.
+They are due on Thursday June 1, 2017 at 5pm EST. Proposals should be emailed to Katherine Bryant at email@example.com.
+Please include Bowes/Cefalo Application in the subject line.